CSNW/sql-bricks/readme.md

 // SELECT * FROM user INNER JOIN address ON user.addr_id = address.id
 ```

-For a more convenient API (but slightly divergent from SQL), multi-word keywords have shorter aliases and object literals can be passed in where natural:
+The SQL Bricks API also offers a number of conveniences to make it more javascript-friendly, for instance passing in object literals and providing shorter method name aliases:

 ```javascript
 update('user').set({'first_name': 'Fred', 'last_name': 'Flintstone');